Tschad

 Bedeutung/Ursprung der Flagge: Meaning/Origin of the Flag:

-Blue stands for the heaven, the live, the hope, the agriculture and the southern part of the country, yellow stands for the sun and the northern part of Chad with its sands landscape, red stands for the progress, the fire, the unity and the readiness to make sacrifices of the people.
+Blue represents the sky, life, hope, agriculture and the southern part of the country, yellow represents the sun and the northern part of Chad with its desert landscape, red represents progress, fire, unity and sacrifice people.
+Originally the colours of the flag should have been the pan-African colours of green, yellow and red.
+However, this was rejected for domestic political reasons, as the opposition at the time used green in their colours.

 hoch/up